JoshiMinh/iPong-X/README.md

 # iPong X

-Just a static website I made for my school project.
-Visit [joshiminh.github.io/iPong-X](https://joshiminh.github.io/iPong-X/) for a live demo.
+A static website created for a school project.
+Check out the [joshiminh.github.io/iPong-X](https://joshiminh.github.io/iPong-X/) to see it in action.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- Bootstrap

 ## License

-This project is copyrighted by me, JoshiMinh, but you are allowed to use it for your own purposes.
+This project is copyrighted by JoshiMinh.
+You are permitted to use it for your own purposes.